MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-account-for-automatic-log-collection.md

 ---
 title: Manage a storage account for automatic Azure Stack log collection | Microsoft Docs
-description: How to manage the storage account for automatic log collection in Azure Stack Help + Support.
+description: How to manage the storage account for automatic log collection in Azure Stack Help + Support
 services: azure-stack
 documentationcenter: ''
 author: justinha